The cohomology of virtually torsion-free solvable groups of finite rank: Introduction

-\begin{thmB} Let $G$ be a solvable minimax group.
-Assume that $K$ is normal subgroup of $G$ such that $G/K$ is $\pi$-minimax for some set $\pi$ of primes.
-If $G/K$ is virtually torsion-free, then there is a $\pi$-minimax subgroup $X$ of $G$ such that $[G:KX]$ is finite. \end{thmB}
+\begin{thmB} Let $G$ be a solvable group with finite rank.
+Assume that $K$ is a normal subgroup of $G$ such that $G/K$ is $\pi$-minimax for some set $\pi$ of primes.
+If $G/K$ is virtually torsion-free, then $K$ has a $\pi$-minimax near supplement in $G$. \end{thmB}

-The two key ingredients for Theorem B are Theorem A and a result of Robinson \cite{robinson4} that describes a situation where the cohomology of a solvable minimax group with torsion coefficients turns out to be torsion.
-With these results, the proof of Theorem B becomes a rather swift affair, involving induction on the Hirsch length of $K$.
+The two key ingredients for Theorem B are Theorem A and a result of D. J. S. Robinson \cite{robinson4} that describes a situation where the cohomology of a solvable minimax group with torsion coefficients must itself be torsion.
+With these cohomological tools, the proof of Theorem B becomes a rather swift affair, involving induction on the Hirsch length of $K$.

-As illustrated in Example 4.3, if $G/K$ is not virtually torsion-free, then $K$ may not have a $\pi$-minimax near supplement.
-Nevertheless, we prove in Theorem C that it remains possible to find a $\pi$-minimax subgroup $X$ satisfying the weaker condition that $KX$ has the same Hirsch length as $G$.
-Such a subgroup is referred to in the paper as a {\it Hirsch-length supplement}.
-Furthermore, it is an elementary property of finitely generated solvable minimax groups that any subgroup with the same Hirsch length as the group must have finite index (Lemma 4.7).
-As a result, if $G/K$ is finitely generated, then any Hirsch-length supplement to $K$ must necessarily be a near supplement.

-Theorems B and C are both generalizations of [{\bf 4}, Proposition I.20], which states that, if $G$ is a solvable minimax group and $K\lhd G$ such that $G/K$ is polycyclic, then $K$ has a polycyclic near supplement.
-The latter proposition is employed by M. R. Bridson and the first author \cite{peter3} in order to prove a result [{\bf 4}, Theorem I.3] on the homological dimension of an abelian-by-polycyclic group.
-We conclude \S\,4 by applying Theorem C to generalize Bridson and the first author's theorem to a larger class of groups.
+Theorem B is a generalization of [{\bf 4}, Proposition I.20], which states that, if $G$ is a solvable minimax group and $K\lhd G$ such that $G/K$ is polycyclic, then $K$ has a polycyclic near supplement.
+The latter proposition is employed by M. R. Bridson and the first author in order to prove a result [{\bf 4}, Theorem I.3] about the homological dimension of an abelian-by-polycyclic group.
+We conclude Section 3 by applying Theorem B to generalize Bridson and the first author's theorem to a larger class of groups (Proposition 3.6).

-In the final section of the paper, we turn our attention to the detection of near complements to a normal subgroup $K$ of a solvable minimax group $G$ when the quotient $G/K$ is $\pi$-minimax and virtually torsion-free.
-To ensure the presence of a near complement, we insist on two conditions for $K$.
-The first is that $K$ should be Noetherian as a $G$-operator group, meaning that $K$ satisfies the maximal condition on $G$-invariant subgroups.
-For our second hypothesis, we suppose that $K$ has no nontorsion $\pi$-minimax quotients.
-Denoting the class of groups with the latter property by $\mathfrak{X}_{\pi}$, we can express the main result of \S\,5 as follows.

-\begin{thmD} Let $G$ be a solvable minimax group.
-Assume that $K$ is a normal subgroup of $G$ such that $K$ belongs to the class $\mathfrak{X}_{\pi}$ and $K$ is Noetherian as a $G$-operator group.
-Suppose further that $G/K$ is $\pi$-minimax and virtually torsion-free.
-Then $K$ has a near complement in $G$. \end{thmD}